 - Marking all assignments for the course

 When you begin this course, you will agree an examination date or dates with your Student Adviser.
 Your support period lasts up to this examination date.

 Hi!
 We are currently open and an experienced Student Adviser is available to answer any questions you may have.
 Our number is 0800 0 111 024

-Students that obtain a solid grade in their History IGCSE won’t be surprised to know that the skills learnt throughout the course will place them in good stead moving forward.
+Students that obtain a solid grade in their International GCSE History won’t be surprised to know that the skills learnt throughout the course will place them in good stead moving forward.

 Having developed their writing skills to a consistently high standard, many graduates go on to study subjects such as English, Journalism or Media at a higher level.
 Others, spurred on by their thirst for knowledge, choose to continue their study of history at A level, before heading off to university in order to obtain a degree, MA or even a PHD.